 - Have confidence that business will deliver

 - Provide transparent customer service

-- Understand how to make their business better
+- Understand how to make your business better

-- Help them build relationships and keep more existing customers
+- Help you build relationships and keep more existing customers

 The primary objective of any customer review website is to help build trust between a potential customer and a business.
 Maintaining independence and authority is fundamental to their success.

 Because of this necessity for the review sites to be objective and trustworthy, the search engines are using the credibility of those review sites to apply credibility to businesses websites.

 Getting more people to a website is just the first step.
 If a search listing stands out and your small business offers the product or services that a potential customer wants, they will then want to find out more details about you, how it operates, and what it might be like to be a customer.